hiddentao/geth-private/README.md

 ```

-Same as for the CLI, you can customize it by passing options to the construction:
+Same as for the CLI, you can customize it by passing options during construction:

 ```js
 var geth = require('geth-private');